ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-02-19-outsourcing-software-development-choosing-right-provider.md

 ![outsourcing software development III.
 Make sure the provider documents the code](/static/img/2015/02/outsourcing-software-development-provider-documents-300x196.jpg)

-Extreme clarity in understanding a developer’s code is important when making adjustments or fixing errors later on down the road.
+Extreme clarity in understanding a developer's code is important when making adjustments or fixing errors later on down the road.
 Without a clear understanding of exactly what the original developer was thinking and how they were thinking it can result in confusion, wasted time in deciphering exactly what was already done and bugs.

 Be sure to have the developer provide comprehensive and straightforward documentation that will give clear insight to others who may have to work with the code later.
 It should be much more than just a few notes here and there; it should be a full, detailed and lengthy explanation of their coding process.